apache/cordova-docs/docs/en/edge/cordova/events/events.batterystatus.md

 - iOS
 - Android
 - BlackBerry WebWorks (OS 5.0 and higher)
-- Windows Phone 7 ( Mango )
+- Windows Phone 7 and 8
 - Tizen

-Windows Phone 7 Quirks
+Windows Phone 7 and 8 Quirks
 ----------------------

 The `level` property is unavailable as Windows Phone 7 does not provide